-Sometimes even advertisements in poor taste can help with brand awareness, such as this obviously sexist advertisement for Aston Martin selling pre-owned cars.
-The ad shows a semi-naked lady in lingerie striking a seductive pose over a kitchen counter with the title: ‘You know you’re not the first, but do you really care?’
-Ironically, this was a fake ad by a Photoshop enthusiast and spread on social media – a prime example of how bad (and free) publicity can help a brand succeed.
+Sometimes even advertisements in poor taste can help with brand awareness.
+One example is this obviously sexist advertisement for Aston Martin selling pre-owned cars.
+The ad shows a semi-naked lady in lingerie striking a seductive pose over a kitchen counter.
+Titled: ‘You know you’re not the first, but do you really care?’
+Ironically, this was a fake ad by a Photoshop enthusiast and spread on social media.
+However, a prime example of how bad (and free) publicity can help a brand succeed.

 All Aston Martin had to do in this instance to distance the brand from any negative publicity was to state it had nothing to do with them.
 Nevertheless, the management team will no doubt have welcomed the boost to brand awareness.